Get a fast, conversion-focused WooCommerce theme in 2023. Switch to Shoptimizer.

 With a point of sale (POS) plugin for WooCommerce, you can create sales and manage orders from a front-end system on your computer, tablet, or smartphone.

 In this post, I’ll share a little bit more about how a WooCommerce POS plugin works.
-Then, I’ll take you through the five best WooCommerce POS plugins.
+Then, I’ll take you through the nine best WooCommerce POS plugins.

 What Does a WooCommerce POS Plugin Do?